FoldingAtHome/fah-node/README.md

 root hard nofile 10240
 ```

-Logout and back in for new limits to take effect.
+Log out and back in for new limits to take effect.

 #### Start the node
 Start the node with: